ryanbethel/arc-plugin-oauth/README.md

 ```

 ### Checking authentication using `checkAuth` helper
 If you want to check authentication status without using the middleware to redirect you can use the `checkAuth` helper.
-This helper returns the authentication status for branching or other logic.
+This helper returns the authentication user for branching or other logic.
+It returns false if unauthenticated.

 ```javascript
 //src/http/get-index/index.mjs